Geek-Estate/horizon-landingpage/_drafts/2014-09-01-horizon-first-transaction.md

 Will and I have a 3 bedroom apartment, with a maids quarter, for the duration of our Start-up Chile experience (now until January).
 We have an extra room/bed.
 Henry Lanham is a fellow entrepreneur in Startup Chile Gen 10, and needed a place to stay until he found long term accommodation.
 A few weeks ago, he contacted us via the private Start-Up Chile Facebok group / bulletin board, and we offered accommodation until he secured his long term arrangement.
 He ended up staying roughly 10 nights prior to moving into a 4 bedroom place with a few friends.

 I told him to pay nothing (we're not trying to monetize a maids quarters), and instead donate whatever the stay was worth to him to [Kiva](http://www.kiva.org).
-Henry donated $129.97 -- and became Horizon's first paying customer in the process.
+Henry donated $129.97 (+ $4 service fee) -- and became Horizon's first paying customer in the process.

 Insert photo of Kiva receipt